Last Updated on Samuel Franklinby

 Co-op Tier: A

-The Berserker is a reliable ally to fight against the waves of ZEDs and as their starting loadout suggests they are masters of melee combat with some supporting basic firearms.
-The Berserker is the tank class of the Killing Floor 2 universe and has no issues getting close to enemies and is even rewarded with bonus experience for killing Specimens near a fellow team mate.
+The Berserker is a reliable ally to fight against the waves of ZEDs and as their starting loadout suggests they are masters of melee combat with some basic supporting firearms.
+The Berserker is the tank class of the Killing Floor 2 universe and has no issues getting close to enemies and is even rewarded with bonus experience for killing Specimens near an ally.

 With these melee weapons buffed further by your passive perk bonuses to damage and damage resistance the Berserker is equally capable of absorbing and dealing damage.
-This is further enhanced with your perk skills that focus on increasing your health, providing sources of self healing, allowing you to attack faster, buffing your resistances, allowing you to focus on either heavy or light attacks and buffing your ZED time for massive healing and crowd control or raw speed.
+This is further enhanced with your perk skills that focus on increasing your health, providing sources of self healing, allowing you to attack faster, buffing your resistances, heavy or light attacks enhancements and buffing your ZED time for massive healing and crowd control or raw speed.

 Solo Tier: C